More civilians killed by US, Afghan forces than by insurgents

 Colonel Dave Butler, spokesman for US Forces-Afghanistan, said the US military holds itself “to the highest standards of accuracy and accountability” and that it strives for precision in all its operations.
 “We reserve the right of self-defence of our forces as well as the Afghan Security Forces,” Butler said in a statement.
 “The best way to end the suffering of non-combatants is to end the fighting through an agreed-upon reduction in violence on all sides.”

 While other nations may contribute logistical or technical support, it is US aircraft that conduct most strikes.
-Afghanistan´s fledgling air force is also flying more sorties.
+Afghan-istan’s fledgling air force is also flying more sorties.
 The US has sent huge B-52 bombers on runs over the country and benefited from an increase in aerial hardware as operations against the Islamic State group in Iraq and Syria tapered off.
-UNAMA’s report did, however, also find that civilian casualties dropped 23 percent compared with the first three months of 2018.

-In all, UNAMA documented 1,773 casualties in the last quarter: 581 deaths and 1,192 injured -- the lowest first-quarter toll since 2013.
-The drop was driven by a decrease in the use of suicide bomb attacks, but UNAMA did not know if this trend came as a result of a harsh winter or if the Taliban were trying to kill fewer civilians during peace talks.

-In contrast, the first three months of 2018 saw a spike in horrific attacks that skewed numbers higher for that part of the year compared to 2019.
-For instance, more than 100 people were killed in Kabul in January 2018 when an explosives-packed ambulance blew up.
-UNAMA chief Tadamichi Yamamoto, who also serves as the UN secretary general´s special representative for Afghanistan, said a "shocking number" of civilians are still being killed or maimed."
-All parties must do more to safeguard civilians," Yamamoto said in a statement.
-"Anti-government elements need to stop deliberately targeting civilians ... pro-government forces are called upon to take immediate measures to mitigate the rising death toll and suffering caused by air strikes and search operations," he added.
-Andrea Prasow, Human Rights Watch´s deputy Washington director, said casualties caused by pro-government forces cause more psychological harm.
-"People who expect the government to be protecting them and then have their lives devastated, it´s particularly significant," Prasow said.
-"This report really highlights some of the psychological harm that the Afghan people are suffering."
-Last year was the deadliest yet for Afghan civilians, with 3,804 killed, according to UNAMA.

 KABUL: Afghan civilians are for the first time being killed in greater numbers by US and pro-government forces than by the Taliban and other insurgent groups, a UN report released Wednesday revealed.